 Chimney stacks

 Repair category 2

-Notes A slight lean was noted to a chimney stack with there being vegetation growth to one of the chimney stacks.
-There is spalling/weathering to the stonework.
+Notes There is vegetation growth to one of the chimney stacks.
+Spalling/weathering is evident to stonework, and there are some open mortar joints.
 Repairs should be anticipated.
+All unused chimney outlets should be capped and blocked to prevent the ingress of moisture.

 Roofing including roof space

 Repair category 2

-Notes I am informed that there are planned roof works to be carried out and that the seller has paid there shared.
-All relating documentation regarding the roof works should be retained.
-There are a number of slipped, chipped and uneven slates.
+Notes There are a number of slipped, chipped and uneven slates.
+Some uplift was noted a section of metal ridge.
+There is vegetation growth to the cement skews.
+Internally staining was noted to the roof timbers.
 A licensed roofing contractor can inspect and advise further.
 Inspection at close quarters may reveal further deterioration or damage to roofing materials, especially where these are original.